Protest in Art

 David painted The Intervention of the Sabine Women during his imprisonment after Robespierre’s demise.
 After having almost lost his life, he created a conciliatory message about the need for peace.
 The experience of the French Revolution’s brutality mellowed him to the point that he portrayed a victory of loving women over murderous men in the heat of a battle.
 Hersilia, the wife of Romulus (the legendary founder of Rome), runs into the battlefield with her babies, separating her Roman husband from her father, the Sabine tribe leader.
 In mythological or religious paintings, women and children usually would have been cast as victims, but here we have an image of women in fearless and effective action.
 You can see that one of the warriors is already sheathing his saber, and other men will soon also capitulate to Hersilia.

-The Intervention of the Sabine Women.
-Jacques Louis David (1794-99).
+Jacques-Lois David.
+The Intervention of the Sabine Women,1794-99.
+Oil on canvas.
 The Louvre.
-Photo: Public Domain Wikimedia Commons
+Photo: Wikimedia Commons

 Jan Matejko was the most famous representative of historical painting in 19th-century Poland.
 He lived during the period when Poland had already spent almost a hundred years erased from the world map by subsequent partitions of the country by Prussia, the Austro-Hungarian Empire, and Russia.
 His huge historical canvases had a patriotic mission—both raising the national morale and cautioning against political mistakes.
 This painting, which shows the protest of a lonely patriot—Tadeusz Reytan—against the destruction of his nation, is familiar to any school kid in Poland.
 Reytan was an 18th-century member of parliament who opposed the shameful collaboration of some corrupt senators with foreign governments.
 In this scene, Reytan is trying to block with his own body the legislators who are exiting the Sejm (Polish Parliament) after having voted for the country’s political destruction.
 After that event, Reytan became Poland’s symbol of a lonely patriot who resists the loss of political sovereignty.

-Reytan at Sejm 1773.
-Jan Matejko (1866).
-Royal Castle, Warsaw.
-Photo: Public Domain Wikimedia Commons
+Jan Matejko.
+Reytan at Sejm 1773, 1866.
+Oil on cavas.
+The Royal Castle, Warsaw.
+Photo: Wikimedia Commons

 History tends to repeat itself, and in the case of Poland, it has been repeated for over a thousand years—there has always been one power or another invading that flat and fertile land.
 In the 20th century, stuck behind an Iron Curtain, post-war Poland underwent several political revolts that culminated in the birth of the Solidarity movement.
 The fall of communism in Poland was sealed on June 4, 1989 through the first free, unfalsified national elections since the country was overrun by the Red Army in 1945.
 The election campaign pitted the state propaganda machine (which owned all the printing houses, all physical materials like paper and paint, and all the cherry pickers to hang banners) against ordinary citizens who had more patriotic fervor than paint.
 In this context, Tomasz Sarnecki, a student of the Academy of Fine Arts, came up with an election poster that became a symbol of that election and of Solidarity’s victory: a stylized image of Gary Cooper from High Noon, walking toward an election urn.
 It was a call to arms—go vote for a final showdown.
 This historical moment—an overwhelming victory of a democracy—became immortalized in this poster, replicated in media worldwide ever since.